chenyong2github/UnrealEngine/Engine/Plugins/Enterprise/GLTFExporter/Docs/export-options-reference.md

 `Export Hidden In Game`        | If enabled, export actors and components that are flagged as hidden in-game.
 `Export Lights`                | Mobility of directional, point, and spot light components that will be exported.
 Uses extension KHR_lights_punctual.
 `Export Cameras`               | If enabled, export camera components.
-`Export Camera Controls`       | If enabled, export GLTFCameraActors.
-Uses extension EPIC_camera_controls, which is supported by Unreal's glTF viewer.
-`Export Animation Hotspots`    | If enabled, export GLTFHotspotActors.
-Uses extension EPIC_animation_hotspots, which is supported by Unreal's glTF viewer.
 `Export HDRI Backdrops`        | If enabled, export HDRIBackdrop blueprints.
 Uses extension EPIC_hdri_backdrops, which is supported by Unreal's glTF viewer.
 `Export Sky Spheres`           | If enabled, export SkySphere blueprints.
 Uses extension EPIC_sky_spheres, which is supported by Unreal's glTF viewer.
 `Variant Sets Mode`            | Mode determining if and how to export LevelVariantSetsActors.